Calle De Los Negros, the Wickedest Street in the American West

 According to witness Harris Newmark, a ravenous mob made up of the ‘scum and dregs of the city’ took it from there.
 Chinese homes and businesses were ransacked and robbed.
 In total, 19 Chinese members of the community were lynched including Dr. Gene Tung.
 The beloved doctor begged for his life in both English and Spanish.
 He was heartlessly strung up and all his valuables were taken.[viii]
 Of the 19 bodies examined, an eyewitness claimed that only one of them deserved his fate.
 A sense of foreboding hung heavily in the air over the ‘City of Angels’.

 Members of the Sheriff’s office and City Police were finally able to disperse the crowd before they burned Chinatown to the ground.
 Police Officer Emil Harris saved several Chinese residents from being lynched in addition to preventing fires from being set.
 Other individuals that day who were reputed to have helped stem the riot were Sheriff Burns, Judge Widney, Cameron E. Thom, R. M. Widney, James Goldworthy, John G. Downey & H. C. Austin.
 In the end, justice was not served on the perpetrators.
-A half-dozen received short sentences and that was it.[ix]
+Most of the witnesses were part of the mob and those who were not had much to fear about testifying against proven murderers who were still walking free.
+In the end, a half-dozen received short sentences and that was it.[ix]

 *The blue band is the actual Calle de los Negros while the red outlines show where its adobes once stood.
 The street runs North/South with the Plaza and Olivera Street to the right.